-Weekly Callouts, organized by CAST’s Community Action Planning (CAP) Committee, are intended to: maintain CAST’s visibility and inspire local people to engage as activists; educate the public about critical political events and policy decisions, and encourage effective responses; inform people about upcoming social justice action opportunities; and engage new activists to build community.
+Callouts, organized by CAST’s Community Action Planning (CAP) Committee, are intended to: maintain CAST’s visibility and inspire local people to engage as activists; educate the public about critical political events and policy decisions, and encourage effective responses; inform people about upcoming social justice action opportunities; and engage new activists to build community.

-In the winter, when the weather and earlier nightfall prevent live Callouts, Virtual Callout flyers are posted in CAST’s e-newsletter, The Weekly ForCAST.
+Virtual Callout flyers are posted in CAST’s e-newsletter, The Weekly ForCAST.
 As with the flyers distributed at live Callouts, the Virtual Callout flyers provide information about and encourage action on critical current issues related to CAST’s mission and goals.

 CAST works on elections throughout the year, as they come up.
 We typically hold phonebanks and Postcards to Voters for candidates both local and further afield, including Annie Kuster in New Hampshire, Doug Jones in Alabama and Jon Ossoff in Georgia’s Sixth District.
 We also run canvassing trips to New Hampshire or elsewhere, as needed.
 We provide training for all of our election activities.